Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Related Works

-\paragraph{Network Plasticity in RL} It has been observed that networks trained on non-stationary distributions tend to lose their expressivity and ability to adapt to new data over time, a phenomenon referred to as the loss of plasticity \citep{kumar2020implicit, lyle2021understanding}.
-While several studies have attempted to explain this phenomenon \citep{lyle2023understanding, ma2023revisiting, lyle2024disentangling}, the precise underlying causes remain uncertain.
-In a parallel line of research, numerous methods have been proposed to mitigate plasticity loss and improve network trainability.
-These approaches involve using small batch size for gradient updates \citep{ceron2023small}, periodically resetting some of the network's parameters to random values \citep{sokar2023dormant, nikishin2022primacy, igl2020transient,dohare2024loss}, slightly modifying the existing weights by shrinking and perturbing them \citep{d'oro2022sampleefficient,schwarzer23bbf}, and restricting the large deviation from initial weights \citep{kumar2023maintaining,lewandowski2024d}.
-Recently, \cite{leeslow} have also demonstrated that combining reinitialization with a teacher-student framework can enhance plasticity.
-Another technique involves preserving useful neurons by perturbing gradients to ensure smaller updates for important neurons while allowing larger updates for less important ones \citep{elsayedaddressing}.
+\paragraph{Network \rebuttal{plasticity} in RL} It has been observed that networks trained on non-stationary distributions tend to lose their expressivity over time, a phenomenon referred to as the loss of plasticity \citep{kumar2020implicit, lyle2021understanding}.
+While several studies have attempted to explain this phenomenon \citep{lyle2023understanding, ma2023revisiting, lyle2024disentangling}, the underlying causes remain uncertain.
+In a parallel line of research, numerous methods have been proposed to improve network trainability.
+These approaches involve using small batch size for gradient updates \citep{ceron2023small}, periodically resetting some of the network's parameters to random values \citep{sokar2023dormant, nikishin2022primacy,igl2020transient,dohare2024loss}, slightly modifying the existing weights by shrinking and perturbing them \citep{d'oro2022sampleefficient,schwarzer23bbf}, and restricting the large deviation from initial weights \citep{kumar2023maintaining,lewandowski2024d}.
+Recently, \rebuttal{\citet{leeslow}} have also demonstrated that combining reinitialization with a teacher-student framework can enhance plasticity.
+Another technique involves preserving useful neurons by perturbing gradients to ensure smaller updates for important neurons \rebuttal{\citep{elsayedaddressing}}.
 In this work, we explore some of these methods to improve plasticity and utilization of experts.